eclipse-archived/codewind-docs/docs/_blog/2019-10-30-a-new-microservice-to-provide-node-js-sub-dependency-license-insights.md

 author_url: https://www.linkedin.com/in/nik-canvin-110326/
 author: Nik Canvin
 blog_description: "An overview and demonstration of a microservice that automates some Node.js sub-dependency management pain-points, developed using Eclipse Codewind.
 Note: I covered the pain points and manual..."
-permalink: a-new-microservice-to-provide-node-js-sub-dependency-license-insights
+permalink: a-new-microservice-to-provide-node-js-sub-dependency-license-insights.html
 duration: 3 minutes
 tags: [Nodejs, Licensing, Cloud Computing, Development]
 ---

 An overview and demonstration of a microservice that automates some Node.js sub-dependency management pain-points, developed using [Eclipse Codewind](http://ibm.biz/eclipse-cw01).

-*Note: I covered the pain points and manual remedies associated with Node.js sub-dependency identification and licensing in a [previous blog](/codewind/checking-node-js-sub-dependencies-licenses-for-usage-and-redistribution).
-You may also be interested in a lower level technical autopsy of this containerized microservice in this [next blog](/codewind/a-technical-autopsy-of-a-containerized-node-js-dependency-insights-microservice-application).*
+*Note: I covered the pain points and manual remedies associated with Node.js sub-dependency identification and licensing in a [previous blog](/codewind/checking-node-js-sub-dependencies-licenses-for-usage-and-redistribution.html).
+You may also be interested in a lower level technical autopsy of this containerized microservice in this [next blog](/codewind/a-technical-autopsy-of-a-containerized-node-js-dependency-insights-microservice-application.html).*

 ### What does the microservice do?
 Once the user has submitted the Node.js package name and version to check, as well as the NPM install type (clean or not), the microservice downloads the entire package dependency tree needed for production use.